 Where this benefit really kicks in is if you have a home equity line of credit or you’ve refinanced your loan.

-Assuming you do meet the qualifications, you can deduct the amount you pay toward points each month you made payments.
+Assuming you do meet the qualifications, you can deduct the amount you pay toward points each month you make payments.
 When you make a mortgage payment, a fractional percentage is built into the loan for points—that’s the amount you can deduct.
 So, for example, if $10 of your payment each month is for points, you could deduct $120 at the end of the year (12 x $10), given you’ve made payments every month of the year.

 I would definitely recommend talking to a tax professional before you take deductions on points.
-You can read more about deducting mortgage points appropriately in this article.
+It can be a bit tricky if you’re not familiar with the process.

 Private Mortgage Insurance (or PMI) is a fee you have to pay when you put less than 20% down on your home.
 Lenders do this to protect themselves from losses in the event you default on your loan.

 If you took out your mortgage after 2007, it’s possible you can claim a tax deduction on your PMI payments.
 The current tax law states that you can claim the deduction if your adjusted gross income is $109,000 or less if you’re married or $54,500 if you’re single.

 This hasn’t always been an option, though.
 According to House Loan Blog, the mortgage insurance premium deduction extension was one of 30 tax provisions President Trump agreed to extend on February 9, 2018, when he signed H.R.
 1892, the Bipartisan Budget Act of 2018.

 As of right now, you can take advantage of this, but be mindful that it gets reviewed annually.
 We always recommend trying to put 20% down on your home loan so you can avoid this, but we know it’s not always realistic.
 This tax deduction provides a silver lining to having to pay PMI.